Diabetes and Your Skin

 - Disseminated granuloma annulare: This condition causes sharply defined, ring or arc-shaped areas on the skin.
 These rashes most often occur on the fingers and ears, but they can occur on the chest and abdomen.
 The rash can be red, red-brown, or skin colored.
 Treatment usually is not required, but sometimes a topical steroid medication, such as hydrocortisone, may help.

 Bacterial and fungus infections

 - Bacterial infections: There are different kinds of bacterial infections affecting the skin.
 Skin infections with the bacteria known as Staphylococcus are more common and more serious in people with poorly controlled diabetes.
-These bacteria can result in 'boils', an inflamed nodule from a hair follicle, which can occur in areas where hair follicles can be irritated.
+These bacteria can result in boils, an inflamed nodule from a hair follicle that can occur in areas where hair follicles are irritated.
 Other infections include styes, which are infections of the glands of the eyelids, and bacterial nail infections.
 Most bacterial infections require treatment with antibiotics in the form of pills.

 Skin problems with multiple causes

 - Itching: Itching skin, also called pruritus, can have many causes, such as a yeast infection, dry skin or poor blood flow.
 When itching is caused by poor blood flow, the lower legs and feet are most often affected.
 Using lotion can help to keep your skin soft and moist, and prevent itching due to dry skin.